CopernicaMarketingSoftware/AMQP-CPP/README.md

  AMQP-CPP_BUILD_SHARED   | OFF     | Static lib(ON) or shared lib(OFF)?
 Shared is not supported on Windows.
  AMQP-CPP_LINUX_TCP      | OFF     | Should the Linux-only TCP module be built?

-## Make
+## Using make

-Installing the library is as easy as running `make` and `make install`.
-This will install the full version of the AMQP-CPP, including the system specific TCP module.
+Compiling and installing AMQP-CPP with make is as easy as running `make` and then `make install`.
+This will install the full version of AMQP-CPP, including the system specific TCP module.
 If you do not need the additional TCP module (because you take care of handling the network stuff yourself), you can also compile a pure form of the library.
 Use `make pure` and `make install` for that.

 When you compile an application that uses the AMQP-CPP library, do not forget to link with the library.
 For gcc and clang the linker flag is -lamqpcpp.
-If you use the fullblown version of AMQP-CPP (with the TCP module), you also need to pass the -lpthread and -ldl linker flags, because the TCP module uses a thread for running an asynchronous and non-blocking DNS hostname lookup, and it optionally dynamically opens the openssl library if a secure connection to RabbitMQ has to be set up.
+If you use the fullblown version of AMQP-CPP (with the TCP module), you also need to pass the -lpthread and -ldl linker flags, because the TCP module uses a thread for running an asynchronous and non-blocking DNS hostname lookup, and it may dynamically look up functions from the openssl library if a secure connection to RabbitMQ has to be set up.

 HOW TO USE AMQP-CPP